rizinorg/rizin/CONTRIBUTING.md

 # How to report issues

 Before reporting an issue with GitHub, be sure that:
-* you are using the git version of radare2
+* you are using the git version of rizin
 * you are using a clean installation
 * the issue was not already reported